From street parties to traditional festivals the list of Barcelona events is long.

-Events in Barcelona – September
+Upcoming Events in September

 - Brunch in the City: October – November.
 If you still haven’t got all the Brunch in the Park dance moves out of your system you’re in luck!
 The madness continues at Poble Espanyol for the autumn version of this Sunday afternoon dance-fest.

-- Voll-Damm Barcelona Jazz Festival: October – November.
+- Voll-Damm Barcelona Jazz Festival: October – December.
 The Barcelona International Jazz Festival always churns out an amazing line up for those who love the genre.
 Unfortunately ticket prices can creep up so make sure to book them well in advance.

 - Castanyada: October 31st – November 1st.
 From Halloween night well into the next day it’s the most traditional time to experience the famous Castanyada: grabbing a bag of roasted chestnuts and staying out late to soak in the street carnival atmosphere.

-Events in Barcelona – November
+Events in Barcelona in November

-- In – Edit Barcelona: TBA.
+- In – Edit Barcelona: 2024 dates TBA.
 A festival of music documentaries that usually features the first runs of short films covering artists, music movements, and all sorts of stories connected with music.
 You can buy single tickets or get a festival pass for all the films.
 The festival is at Cinema Aribau (Carrer d’Aribau 5, metro Universitat red line L1 or purple line L2).

 - Fiesta Mayor de Sant Martí: TBA.
 The very local-feel you’ll find in the barrios of Clot and Poblenou means the perfect atmosphere for a neighbourhood party.
 Here you’ll get the classic Catalan offerings with parades of paper mache giants, human castles, concerts, and traditional dinners with paella.

-Events in Barcelona – December
+Events Calendar in Barcelona in December

 - Feria de Santa Lucia: Last weekend of November – December 23rd.
 Barcelona’s popular Christmas market can be found at the steps of the Barcelona Cathedral in Cathedral Square.
 Here you’ll get into all of the local traditions like cagatio which is explained in my Barcelona Christmas article.

 - Sagrada Familia Christmas Market: Last weekend of November – December 23rd.
-Barcelona’s other Christmas market is a great place to find nativity scene figures and little homemade trees at the artisan market that finds itself right in front of the Sagrada Familia.
+Barcelona’s other Christmas market is a great place to find nativity scene figures and little homemade trees at the artisan market that finds itself right in front of the La Sagrada Familia.

-- Three Kings Market: December 20th – January 5th.
+- Three Kings Market: December 20th – January 5th 2025.
 This holiday market specializes more in toys and small gifts – a great option for those visiting with kids.
 Also a great place to get some freshly made churros con chocolate.